 4.2 Metrics Recommendations

-The WG recommends a series of key associated Metrics for each of the five sub-Objectives.
+The MSMWG recommends a series of key associated Metrics for each of the five sub-Objectives.
 Each recommendation includes the following:

-xisting Metrics that will continue to be collected
+Applicable existing Metrics that will continue to be collected

-Metrics with data that can be collected now (program outputs for relevant programs)
+New Metrics with data that can be collected now (program outputs for relevant programs)

-Metrics with data that needs to be collected later
+New Metrics with data that needs to be collected later

+Note: In developing the metrics, the MSMWG noted that there can be useful data in Marketing Education & Outreach (ME&O) and other evaluations.

-One Metric also includes recommended indicators.
+A handful of Metrics also include recommended indicators.

 Metrics for Sub-Objective #1: Demand

-Existing Metrics that will continue to be collected
+Applicable Existing Metrics that will continue to be collected

-Possible Marketing Education & Outreach (ME&O) metrics based on ME&O Consensus Project Report, CALMAC Study ID: CPU0214

-Aided and unaided brand and program awareness, lead generation

-Attitudes and attitude strength, self-efficacy, intent, knowledge, importance, perceived norms

-Intent, behavior changes, persistence, social diffusion, program enrollment, program inquiries, engagement rates, energy savings (this may be the best of these four bullets for the MS segment programs)

-Campaign-targeted behavior changes, program enrollment
+There are not currently applicable existing metrics in this category.

-Metrics with data that can be collected now (program outputs for relevant programs)
+New Metrics with data that can be collected now (program outputs for relevant programs)

 Number and % increase/decrease of inquiries and/or requests for information on EE products and services through relevant MS programs